Muslim feminist views on hijab

-Islamic feminist views on dress codes include views on issues surrounding women's dress codes in Islam, especially on the hijab and niqāb.
-Hijab traditionally refers to a type of veiling which covers the skin from the hair to the chest.
-Niqāb refers to a cloth that covers the face as a part of sartorial hijab.
+Islamic feminist views on dress codes include views on issues surrounding women's dress codes in Islam, especially on the hijab, chador, niqāb, and burqa.
 There are mixed opinions among Muslim feminists regarding the merits of veiling.

 Quran

 The Qur'an states that men and women should be dressed modestly (33:59-60, 24:30-31; in translation by Ali, 1988, 1126–27).
 However, it does not use the words veil, hijab, burqa, chador, or abaya.
 Instead, it uses the words jilbab (cloak) and khumur (shawl).
 These garments do not cover the face, hands, or feet.

 Interpretations

 Interpretations of how women should dress vary according to different cultures, geographic areas, and sects of Islam.
 Sufi groups such as Al-Ahbash, for example, do not make it mandatory for women to wear traditional Islamic clothing, even allowing jeans.

-Views emphasizing freedom of choice to wear hijab
+Views favoring hijab

 Some Muslim feminists see the veil as a symbol of Islamic freedom or otherwise attribute a personalized meaning to it.

 Feminists such as Leila Ahmed say the veil no longer represents "a woman's brainwashed submissiveness or at the very least her lack of choice," and note that many American Muslims have worn the hijab to show opposition to anti-Muslim discrimination following the September 11 attacks or to show solidarity with Palestine.

 Some feminists link the freedom to wear the hijab to women having a right over their own body.
 Feminist philosophers such as Luce Irigaray note that the veil can take on the role of empowerment regarding women's sexual difference from men.
 Publicist Nadiya Takolia adopted the hijab after becoming a feminist, saying the hijab "is not about protection from men's lusts," but about "telling the world that my femininity is not available for public consumption...and I don't want to be part of a system that reduces and demeans women."

 One view of modern Muslim feminism holds that a woman's freedom of choice is of paramount importance, and that she should be able to choose whether to wear the veil or not without being coerced or threatened.
 This view focuses on a personal expression of Islamic faith, holding that Muslim women should be able to define dress codes for themselves and what they deem to personally empower them.

 World Hijab Day, started by Bangladeshi-American Nazma Khan, is a popular annual event.